New Faculty Majority Policy Agenda

 Access to unemployment when one is separated from work is a basic right for all workers in this country.
 Adjuncts who are hired and fired at will, on contracts that last only as long as a semester or year, should have access to unemployment between terms, just as workers in seasonal industries do.
 Current law states that “reasonable assurance of continued employment” — a provision invented to apply to full-time, K-12 teachers with continuing contracts — bars teachers from collecting unemployment during times when academic terms are not in session.
 This provision is improperly applied to contingent faculty.

 In California, legal action has established adjunct faculty rights to unemployment insurance.
-An NFM-initiated request, signed by all the faculty unions, that the Department of Labor issue a guidance letter to the states explaining that adjunct faculty do not have “reasonable assurance of continued employment” and that the provision in the federal statute does not apply to college faculty has not yielded a response.
+NFM organized a coalition of unions initiated request, signed by all the faculty unions, that the Department of Labor issue a guidance letter to the states explaining that adjunct faculty do not have “reasonable assurance of continued employment” and that the provision in the federal statute does not apply to college faculty has not yielded a response.

 Securing unemployment compensation for contingent faculty will provide them with critical income during periods without work.
 It will begin to hold institutions accountable for the true costs of the employment “flexibility” they currently demand and receive at no cost and by unfairly offloading all of the costs and risks onto employees.